BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

   }

-For more information on SPARQL 1.1 (BrightstarDB supports many 1.1 features) and more tutorials the following resources are worth reading.
+For more information on SPARQL 1.1 and more tutorials the following resources are worth reading.

   1. `SPARQL 1.1 Query Language`_